bookloversolmaz/C-sharp-fundamental/main/01_first_csharp_program.md

 <!-- OMITTED -->

 To complete this exercise, you'll have to:
-  * Define a new class and call it from your `main` method.
+  * Define a new class and call it from your `Main` method.
   * Use `Console.WriteLine`.
   * Use the `DateTime` class.